SawsanDaban/PI-Game-Extension/README.md

 - 🎯 **Daily Challenge**: Reach a new random digit target every day!
 - 💬 **Motivational Messages**: Get encouragement as you play
 - 🧠 **Fun PI Facts**: Learn a random PI fact after each game over or win
+- ❓ **PI Trivia**: Test your knowledge with PI-related trivia questions!
 - 🎉 **Confetti & Emoji Feedback**: Celebrate your progress with effects and emoji
 - 📤 **Share Score**: Copy your score and achievements to share with friends
 - ☕ **Donate & ⭐ Contribute Buttons**: Support or contribute to the project